HesamAsad/CN_CHomeworks1/README.md

 # CN-CA1-Hesam-Melika-Borna

 ### About:
-Our first *Computer Networks* computer assingment, consists of three seperate mini projects.
+Our first *Computer Networks* computer assignment, consists of three seperate mini projects.
 Each can be found at their representative folders.

 * FTP Server